 - 75 percent of crashes where pedestrians were killed or seriously injured occurred at intersections in Manhattan.
 This is very different from other areas in the U.S., as data show that 76 percent of all U.S. pedestrian fatalities or injuries occur somewhere other than at an intersection.

 - 47 percent of pedestrian injuries and fatalities occurred at signalized intersections, and in 57 percent of these cases, the pedestrian was crossing with the signal.

 Many of those killed are not residents of Manhattan.
 About 43 percent of pedestrians who are killed in Manhattan live outside of New York City or live in another borough.
 Many of those visiting the city may not be familiar with traffic patterns or with the high speed of vehicles, and this could potentially contribute to the risk.
 However, even lifelong New Yorkers can be a victim of a pedestrian crash.

-Hit by a Car in New York City?
-Call Our Manhattan Pedestrian Accident Lawyers Today
+Hit By A Car In New York City?
+Call A Pedestrian Accident Lawyer In Nyc Today

 If you were seriously injured in a New York City pedestrian collision and someone else was at fault, you could be entitled to compensation.
 The NYC accident attorneys at David Resnick & Associates, P.C., are skilled at evaluating traffic accident claims and have a track record of getting results.

 Call the firm today or use our online contact form for a free evaluation of your claim.
 We serve pedestrian accident victims in Manhattan, Queens, Brooklyn, Staten Island, the Bronx and all of New York City.